Instructor: Tim Chumley

 • Class materials: worksheet, solutions

-• After class: Study for Exam 3!
+• After class: Submit Quiz 10 on Gradescope by 5 pm and study for Exam 3!
 Enjoy your winter break!
 Keep in touch!

 Getting help